-The Explore skills builder, sponsored by our friends the Royal Navy, is all about exploring new places, developing navigational skills, and building confidence.
+The Explore skills builder is all about exploring new places, developing navigational skills, and building confidence.
 This includes all sorts of adventurous activities, from finding out about women explorers and navigating without using technology, to exploring landmarks and planning a trip.
 It’s a great way for girls to engage in the outside world and to get excited about discovering what’s on their doorstep and beyond.

-We spoke to some leaders who have done just that, to find out how they got on and the advice they have to share.
+We spoke to some leaders who adapted the Explore skills builder to better suit their units so nobody missed out on an adventure.
+Keep reading to find out how they got on and the advice they have to share.

 Running the Explore skills builder